Goodbye Gemini

-Goodbye Gemini (also released as Twinsanity) is a 1970 British psychological horror film directed by Alan Gibson and starring Judy Geeson, Michael Redgrave, and Martin Potter.
+Goodbye Gemini (also known as Twinsanity) is a 1970 British psychological horror film directed by Alan Gibson and starring Judy Geeson, Martin Potter, Michael Redgrave, and Alexis Kanner.
 Based on the novel Ask Agamemnon by Jenni Hall, it concerns a pair of unusually close fraternal twins, Jacki and Julian, discovering Swinging London while home on Spring Break.
 Their experiences complicate the pair's relationship, which is already strained due to Julian's incestuous fascination with his sister, which he sees as a natural manifestation of what he believes to be the pair's hive-minded nature.

 The film was produced at a time when conservative groups were beginning to react to the perceived social excesses of 1960s British culture.
-Coincidentally, it was released concurrently with Freddie Francis' Mumsy, Nanny, Sonny and Girly, another horror film which also dealt with an unusual familial relationship and contained a scene implying consensual brother-sister incest.
-Gemini and Girly were targeted by the conservative press as endemic of everything wrong with contemporary British culture, resulting in protests and theaters refusing to show the films.
+It was released concurrently with Freddie Francis's Mumsy, Nanny, Sonny and Girly (1970), another horror film which also dealt with an unusual familial relationship and contained a scene implying consensual brother-sister incest.
+Both films were targeted by the conservative press as endemic of everything wrong with contemporary British culture, resulting in protests and theaters refusing to show the films.

 Plot

-Jacki (Geeson) and Julian (Potter) Dewar, a pair of fraternal twins, arrive via bus in London on Spring break from university, while their father is in Mexico on business.
-The pair launch themselves into London's underground party scene, clubbing at strip bars, accompanied by Jacki's teddy bear, Agamemnon, whom the twins address—and regard—as a father figure.
+Jacki and Julian Dewar, a pair of fraternal twins, arrive via bus in London on Spring break from university, while their father is in Mexico on business.
+The pair launch themselves into London's underground party scene, clubbing at strip bars, accompanied by Jacki's teddy bear, Agamemnon, whom the twins address – and regard – as a father figure.
 At one club the pair encounter Clive, a small-time pimp who survives by ingratiating himself with the wealthy and well-connected.
 Clive quickly endears himself to Jacki, while Clive's sometimes girlfriend Denise attempts to seduce Julian.
 He turns her down, intent on beginning an incestuous relationship with Jacki.
 Julian regards he and his sister as two halves of a hive mind, and sees incest as a natural expression of their closeness.

 It becomes apparent that Clive is using Jacki and Julian's house to hide from a gangster to whom he owes a large gambling debt.
 One night after Jacki turns down Julian's advances, Clive plies him with whiskey and marijuana and takes him to a brothel where Clive keeps his "Circus"—a group of transvestite prostitutes who work for him.
 On Clive's orders, two of the prostitutes anally rape Julian while Clive takes photos.

 Clive attempts to blackmail Julian with the photos in order to pay off his gambling debt.
 Meanwhile, Denise reveals the plan to Jacki, telling her that Clive has similarly raped and blackmailed other men in the past, going to far as to sell some of them into sexual slavery when they were unable to pay him.
 That night, Jacki comforts Julian, telling him that she knows what happened and that their relationship has not changed.